-Some cats would kill their kittens to save energies grooming such kittens, which wouldn’t survive by the day end.
+Some cats would kill their kittens to save energy grooming such kittens, which wouldn’t survive by the day’s end.

 Or the other way around, such felines die themselves out of malnutrition, lack of care, and weather extremities.

-Being a ‘trophy-mother’ is never an easy task, whether that concerns humans or any other species.
+Being a ‘trophy mother’ is never an easy task, whether that concerns humans or any other species.
 A cat too young to win the rank of a mother may feel confused or scared.